-There are approximately 95,471 miles of shoreline in the United States and its territories (according to NOAA).
+According to NOAA, there are approximately 95,471 miles of shoreline in the United States and its territories.
 Translation: There is ample and varied surf and sand in this big, beautiful country for you to explore.
 To learn more, check out this roundup of the most unique and interesting bits of US beach trivia.
 Then start planning your trip!

-It is not surprising that the USA's largest state also has its longest shoreline, which extends for 33,904 miles.
-Note that the shoreline" refers to land/water boundaries of ANY sort i.e. rivers, lakes, seas, oceans where land gives way to water of some sort."
-In terms of coastline ("the boundary of the continent" or land mass), Alaska extends for 6,640 miles, which is also the longest in the country.
+It is not surprising that the largest state in the U.S. also has its longest shoreline, which extends for 33,904 miles.
+Note that the "shoreline" refers to land or water boundaries of any sort, including rivers, lakes, seas, oceans where land gives way to water of some sort."
+In terms of coastline, Alaska extends for 6,640 miles, which is also the longest in the country.

-Florida is a peninsula that's touched by both the Gulf of Mexico and the Atlantic Ocean, resulting in beaches ringing the length of the state.
+Because Florida is touched by both the Gulf of Mexico and the Atlantic Ocean, the peninsula's beaches ring the length of the state.
 Florida also has the second longest coastline after Alaska, with 1,260 white-sand miles of coast.
-Florida is the closest state to the Equator, a fact that gives it the warmest average year-round temperature (71 degrees F) of any state in the country.
-Read more about the beaches of Florida.
+Florida is the closest state to the Equator, a fact that gives it the warmest average year-round temperature (71 degrees Fahrenheit) of any state in the country.

 Even the Midwest Has Beaches